brendan-w/beam-beats/README.md

 If you wish to edit these masks rather than recapturing them, they are simply numbered `.png`s in the app's data/ directory.
 You may use any photo editor to paint/fix these masks.
 When done, simply restart the application to reload them.

+Besides adjusting the threshold, the PS3 Eye cameras also have onboard exposure control.
+This can be adjusted with the `LEFT/RIGHT` keys.
+By default the exposure is set extremely low to help ignore fog effects.
+While normal theatrical haze doesn't usually pose a problem, other effects such as dry-ice can produce clouds that may be mistaken as hands.
+If the instrument begins "playing itself" with fog, the usual tactic is to lower the exposure slightly, and re-capture a background frame.

 Instrument Controls
 -------------------